Comparing Buying New vs. Used Cars

 Manufacturers are always improving the performance and efficiency of new vehicles — whether it’s making engines with better fuel economy, making lighter vehicles using new materials or continually getting more horsepower from smaller engines.
 That also means that used vehicles will not have the same level of performance or fuel efficiency as a new vehicle.
 The older the used car is, the greater the discrepancy will be.

 Some new vehicles, for example, will come with features like “stop and go” technology or a start-stop system where the engine automatically shuts down and restarts to reduce idling time - in turn making your vehicle more efficient during heavy traffic periods.
-Most used vehicles will not have this feature.
+Most used vehicles will be missing out on the latest advances in fuel efficiency.

 There have been a lot of advances in vehicle safety in recent years thanks to the evolution of features like artificial intelligence.
 Many vehicles now come with several new safety features that will automatically react to certain conditions faster than you can as the driver — emergency braking, alerting you to something in your blind spots and warning you when you are straying out of your lane are some examples.